-A servo drive configured for Velocity Mode turns the motor at a velocity that is proportional to the command.
+In the context of servo drives, velocity mode refers to a control mode where the servo drive turns the motor at a velocity that is proportional to the command.
 Small commands will generate small velocities and large commands will generate large velocities.
 Velocity Mode requires the use of a velocity feedback device, such as an encoder, resolver, tachometer, or Hall Sensors.

 ADVANCED Motion Controls' Capabilities

-- DigiFlex® Performance™ and FlexPro™ drives operate in Velocity Modes
+- All DigiFlex® Performance™ and FlexPro® drives can operate in Velocity Mode

 - Certain DigiFlex® Performance™ drives can operate in Profile or Cyclic Synchronous Velocity Mode